BlueAnon: Ivana Trump coffin concealment

-Donald Trump illness and death
+Donald Trump illness and death hoax

-During Donald Trump's second term, he was seen on multiple occasions with bruised hands and swollen ankles, and in July 2025, Trump was diagnosed with chronic venous insufficiency, a minor, age related illness.
+During Trump's second presidency, he was seen on multiple occasions with bruised hands and swollen ankles, and in July 2025 was diagnosed with chronic venous insufficiency, a minor age-related illness.
 Rumors spread that Trump was critically ill and suffering from various illnesses, including congestive heart failure, which culminated in August 2025, when a viral post claimed that Trump had six to eight months to live due to CHF, a claim Snopes said was "unfounded and not based on any hands-on diagnosis by any physician."
-Later that month, after an absence from the public eye, claims of Trump's death went viral and were spread by Governor Pritzker.
+Later that month, after an absence from the public eye, claims of Trump's death went viral and were spread by Illinois Governor JB Pritzker.
 These claims were debunked after Trump was seen golfing and posted on Truth Social.